ROC-HCI/hal/README.md

 ### Notebooks

+Notebooks are organized based on where they appear on the paper.

 #### Section 2: What Makes Human Conversation Human?
 - **`2.1.a.
 Find_Characteristics_GPT-5.ipynb`** - Discovers human-like characteristics using GPT-5
 - **`2.1.b.
 HAL_semantic_text_clustering_likert_statements.ipynb`** - Semantic clustering of Likert scale statements for HAL questionnaire